The Audio Video Annotations Analysis Toolkit

 Demucs can separate voice and instruments from an audio track

-Copy current corpus media files to a folder.
+Exports current corpus media files to a folder.
 The folder will be created in AVAA's temp directory.

 Exports current corpus to EAF format.